tyrauber/census_api/README.md

 And install it with <tt>bundle install</tt>

+## Notice: Breaking API Changes

+The US Census Bureau is currenting updating their API's to centralize ("all data in the Census API into a uniform and consistent format across all datasets and surveys")[https://www.census.gov/data/developers/updates/api-format-changes--sf1-2010.html].
+As a result, the US Census Bureau will be introducing breaking changes.

+### 2010 SF1

+(VARIABLE NAME CHANGES: Please note the changes to some variable names.
+H00010001 is now H001001, and PCT0210001 is now PCT021001, for example.
+A complete variable mapping is not available.)[https://www.census.gov/data/developers/updates/api-format-changes--sf1-2010.html]

+Additionally, they have introduced a required conditional on boundaries which result in a partial overlap, whereby ` (or part)` is ammended to the partial boundary on request.
+There is no documenation on this change, and it's virtually impossible to programmatically apply it.
+Therefore, those attributes are not shorthanded.
+Please review the updated test examples.

 ## Usage / Retrieving Census Data

 ### (Optional) Set the API key as an environment variable